PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 to load the table named **bronze_products** and then saves the data to a second delta table named **products**.
 Note this Python code is simple in that it does not perform any transformations.
-However, it shows the basic pattern of loading a table into a DataFrame and then saving itback as a delta table with another name.
+However, it shows the basic pattern of loading a table into a DataFrame and then saving it back into storage as a delta table with another name.

 ``` python